awsdocs/amazon-aurora-user-guide/doc_source/USER_CopySnapshot.md

 + `TargetDBClusterSnapshotIdentifier` – The identifier for the new copy of the encrypted DB cluster snapshot\.
 + `KmsKeyId` – The AWS KMS key identifier for the key to use to encrypt the copy of the DB cluster snapshot\.

-  You can optionally use this parameter if the DB cluster snapshot is encrypted, you are copying the snapshot in the same AWS Region, and you want to specify a new AWS KMS CMK to use to encrypt the copy\.
-Otherwise, the copy of the DB cluster snapshot is encrypted with the same AWS KMS CMK as the source DB cluster snapshot\.
+  You can optionally use this parameter if the DB cluster snapshot is encrypted, you copy the snapshot in the same AWS Region, and you specify a new AWS KMS CMK to use to encrypt the copy\.
+Otherwise, the copy of the DB cluster snapshot is encrypted with the same CMK as the source DB cluster snapshot\.

   You must use this parameter if the DB cluster snapshot is encrypted and you are copying the snapshot to another AWS Region\.
-In that case, you must specify a AWS KMS CMK for the destination AWS Region\.
+In that case, you must specify an AWS KMS CMK for the destination AWS Region\.
 + `PreSignedUrl` – If you are copying the snapshot to another AWS Region, you must specify the `PreSignedUrl` parameter\.
 The `PreSignedUrl` value must be a URL that contains a Signature Version 4 signed request for the `CopyDBClusterSnapshot` action to be called in the source AWS Region where the DB cluster snapshot is copied from\.
 To learn more about using a presigned URL, see [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CopyDBClusterSnapshot.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CopyDBClusterSnapshot.html)\.

   To automatically rather than manually generate a presigned URL, use the AWS CLI [https://docs.aws.amazon.com/cli/latest/reference/rds/copy-db-cluster-snapshot.html](https://docs.aws.amazon.com/cli/latest/reference/rds/copy-db-cluster-snapshot.html) command with the `--source-region` option instead\.